jjeangal/truflle_wsl_test/README.md

         * Only a voter can vote
         * Vote for non existing proposal
         * Setup vote correctly
+        * Setup vote triggers event
         * Cannot vote twice
+        * Not the right status to vote
     - Get Votes
         * Get vote description
         * Get vote count